Praying Mantis

 Frequently asked questions about the Praying Mantis

-What does a praying mantis eat?
+What do praying mantises eat?

-Do praying mantises bite people?
+Do female praying mantises eat the males?

 How long do praying mantises live?